fruitsaladchan/brightness.sh/README.md

 # brightness.sh #

-a script used to change brightness using light and dunst to send a notification
+a script used to change brightness using brightnessctl and dunst to send a notification

 # Dependencies #